robjordan/robjordan.github.io/_posts/2020-08-30-dummy-load.md

 date:   2020-08-30 00:00:00 +0100
 categories: update audio
 image: https://github.com/robjordan/techblog/raw/gh-pages/assets/dummy-load-finished.jpg
+summary: In which I build a pair of speaker dummy loads for testing amplifiers.
 ---
 I recently finished a build of a [Squeezebox](https://en.wikipedia.org/wiki/Squeezebox_(network_music_player)) with integrated class D amplifier (of which I hope to write more later).